menpo/menpo.github.io/src/menpo/introduction.md

 ---------------------------------------

-### <a name="containers"></a>1.
-Core Types
+### 1. Core Types {#containers}

-`menpo` is a relatiely high-level software package.
-It is not a replacement for `pillow`, `scikit-image`, or `opencv` - it ties all these lower-level packages together in to a unified higher-level framework.
-As a result, we have a family of Menpo types that wrap numpy arrays and provide an elegant API.
-You will find the vast majority of functions and methods in Menpo take and return these core types, so it's well worth getting used to them - there are only a handful.
+`menpo` is a relatively high-level software package.
+It is not a replacement for [`pillow`](http://python-pillow.org/), [`scikit-image`](http://scikit-image.org/), or [`opencv`](http://opencv.org/) - it ties all these lower-level packages together in to a unified higher-level framework.
+As a result, we have a family of core types that wrap `numpy` arrays and provide an elegant API.
+You will find that the vast majority of functions and methods in Menpo take and return these core types, so it's well worth getting used to them - there are only a handful.

 **Images**
 -   [`Image`](http://docs.menpo.org/en/stable/api/menpo/image/Image.html) - n-dimensional image with k-channels of `dtype` data